astahmer/pastable/packages/use-query-params/README.md

 ### useQueryParamsState

 Control a queryParam from its key like a useState.
-First prop is the query param key, second (optional) key is [`UseQueryParamsProps`](#UseQueryParamsProps).
+First prop is the query param key, second (optional) key is almost the same as [`UseQueryParamsProps`](#UseQueryParamsProps) but it trades `defaultValues` for `defaultValue`.

 ```ts
 const [page, setPage] = useQueryParamsState("page");